milkyway-labs/milkyway/x/restaking/README.md

 ### Begin unbonding

-When a user perform an `UndelegatePool`, `UndelegateOperator` or `UndelegateService` the following operations occur:
+When a user perform a `UndelegatePool`, `UndelegateOperator` or `UndelegateService` the following operations occur:

-* determine the shares based the amount of tokens that the user want to undelegate
+* determine the shares based on the amount of tokens that the user want to undelegate
 * subtract the computed shares from the `Delegation` object.
 In case the final shares are 0 the `Delegation` object will be removed
 * subtract the undelegated tokens from the `Target` total delegated tokens
 * computes the time when the undelegated tokens will be returned to the user
 * increments the `UnbondingID`